oat-sa/taohub-articles/forge/Raspberry30.md

 Getting started
 ---------------

-- plug a usb cable to power it on, all the software will automatically boot an start serving tao on your network
+- plug a usb cable to power it on, all the software will automatically boot an start serving TAO on your network

 - The only tweaking consists in identifying the raspberry PI on your network and find out the right URL to be typed in into your favorite web browser.